-- 4.3.1 The following articles are intended to cover all graduate students who are not formally designated as graduate assistants but are employed by the University. - 4.3.2 The University's student employment office shall publish annually minimum and maximum salaries and hourly wages for University-employed graduate students.
-This office shall have the authority to approve unit requests for all payments above the established maximums. - 4.3.3 The University shall not deny a regular employee's fringe benefits solely because the person is also registered as a student. - 4.3.4 Working hours shall not be adjusted in such a way as to deprive graduate student employees of fringe benefits they would otherwise be entitled to without the consent of the graduate student(s) involved. - 4.3.5 University employees who are pursuing graduate study are bound by collective bargaining agreements or other applicable University personnel policies and agreements. - 4.3.6 Employment-related grievances of graduate students employed in non-academic positions should be filed with the employing units under their respective procedures.
+- 4.3.1 The University's student employment office shall publish annually minimum and maximum salaries and hourly wages for University-employed graduate students.
+This office shall have the authority to approve unit requests for all payments above the established maximums. - 4.3.2 The University shall not deny a regular employee's fringe benefit solely because the person also is registered as a student. - 4.3.3 University employees who are pursuing graduate study are bound by collective bargaining agreements or other applicable University personnel policies and agreements. - 4.3.4 Employment-related grievances of graduate students employed in non-academic positions should be filed with the employing units under their respective procedures.